top of page

 A big campfire pit is located in front of the Lodge with a supply of firewood nearby.
 Guests are very welcome to light this campfire at any stage.
 Please ensure children are not left unsupervised at any stage by the campfire.
 We may have some emergency marshmallows for toasting if you forget yours!

-Please remember to return your lantern to your locker and leave plugged in and charging
+Please remember to return your lantern & book-lights to your locker and leave plugged in and charging

 Please also leave your key and key fob in the locker (a €40 charge applies for lost key/fob)